Marc-Solution/Mavera/README.md

 ### Features Left to Implement

 - A blog.
-The purpose for the blog is content marketing and brand awareness
+The purpose for the blog is content marketing and brand awareness.
 - A scrollable products gallery when the company has more products to offer.
 - A FAQ page or section.
 This is relevant when the company has received more knowledge of what people want to know.
-- The option to choose languages
+- The option to choose languages.

 ## Technologies Used